SlowOnARocket/MovieFetcher/README.md

 - Retrieve torrents by simply providing the IMDb ID of the desired movie
 - Fast and reliable performance

+##  Disclaimer
+Warning: The use of MovieFetcher is intended for personal use and educational purposes only.
+The author is not responsible for any misuse of this software.
+All movie and torrent content is provided by yts.mx through their API.
+The creator of MovieFetcher used this API solely for demonstration and educational purposes.
+Downloading copyrighted material without permission is illegal and punishable by law.
+Use this software at your own risk.

 ## Requirements
 - Python 3.x
 - RapidAPI account and key